Quotations and Allusions in

 Philosophiae, which has been called the most

-widely read book of the Middle Ages, contains the following words: “Thou hast
+widely read book of the Middle Ages, contains the following words: “Thou hast learnt

-space left for man hardly even deserves the name of infinitesimal.”
+left for man hardly even deserves the name of infinitesimal.”
 (Book ii, Prosa vii.)
 Every educated European for a thousand years

 before Copernicus knew that passage, and Copernicus had no need to risk